-However, one often gets confused between a balcony and a patio.
-A balcony is a small area or platform made attached to a house only on the upper floors using concrete, iron, bricks, etc.
+However, one gets confused between a balcony and a patio.
+A balcony is a small area or platform attached to a house only on the upper floors using concrete, iron, bricks, etc.

-A patio is an area either on the front or on the back of the house, it can be attached to the house or can be separated from it.
+A patio is an area either on the front or at the back of the house; it can be attached to or separated from the house.

 Key Takeaways